xiedanghan/CoastalHeadlands/README.md

 # CoastalHeadlands

 *Coastal Headlands* is a numerical modelling study investigating the impacts of a coastal headland on nearshore hydrodynamics.
-The research is still in prepapration so the detailed results regarding this research will be updated soon.
-To show the basic set-up of this modelling research, the settings of a reference scenario can be found in this repository.
+Here, a basic set-up of this modelling research is introduced.
+More detailed results regarding this research will be updated soon.

+## Highlights
+This part wil be updated soon since the research is under review.

+## Contacts
+For any potential questions or suggestions, please contact me through the email (danghan@bu.edu).